Abbeville Bird and Nature Festival

 The British Wildlife Photography Awards were established to recognise the talents of wildlife photographers of all nationalities practising in Britain, whilst at the same time highlighting the great wealth and diversity of Britain's natural history.
 The driving motivation to set up the Awards evolved through the nation's growing awareness of the local environment and the need for its protection.

-Now in its seventh year, this highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
+Now in its tenth year, this highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
 It is a celebration of British wildlife as well as a showcase for nature photographers, both amateur and professional.

 With fifteen separate categories the subject matter covers everything from marine life and animal behaviour to creepy crawlies and urban wildlife.